 Office & Operations

 - We use recycled packaging to ship our goods to wholesale & custom clients.

 - We make local sourcing and product delivery runs using bicycle couriers and reusable packaging.

-- We have developed a marketing strategy based in live events, in-person promotion, and internet communication, for minimum paper waste.
+- We have developed a marketing strategy based in live events, in-person promotion, word of mouth, and internet communication, for minimum paper waste.
 What printed marketing materials we do need to produce are soy ink on recycled paper, delivered by bicycle from a local print house.

 - Documents and inventory are kept and distributed electronically to minimize paper waste.
 All customers, clients, employees, and partners are encouraged to store and view inventory and invoices electronically.

 - All office & warehouse paper supplies and envelopes are reclaimed materials.

 - Where possible, office and warehouse electronics and fixtures are reclaimed or built rather than purchased new.